Monday, March 29: State mandates Directed Health Measure for Seward County

 Tomorrow

 Intervals of clouds and sunshine.
-High near 65F.
-Winds S at 10 to 20 mph.
+High 73F.
+Winds S at 15 to 25 mph.
+Higher wind gusts possible.

 (0) comments